rmcclosk/thesis/reading/notes.md

 * Sackin's index is pretty bad at distinguishing network types, especially if the networks are dynamic (Figure 8).
-* It's still possible to distinguish trees from realistic vs. random networks if the incidence nand prevalence curves are very closely matched.
+* It's still possible to distinguish trees from realistic vs. random networks if the incidence and prevalence curves are very closely matched.
 * Imbalance, or rather the relationship between epidemic dynamics and imbalance, is significantly affected by sampling schemes (Figure 11).